 Talk about their good qualities.
 Compliment them for things they do that are not related to appearance.
 This could be for being kind, being a good friend, doing well at school or looking after a pet.
 Praise them for the effort they put into something.

-Find activities that your child can get involved in to build their self-confidence.
+Find activities that your child can do to build their self-confidence.
 Find positive role models who are living in a bigger body.

 Talk to your child about weight bias when you see it.